-Having fraud on your record can be a problem if you're trying to get a visa to come to the United States.
-That's because to get a visa, you must be "admissible" (or not "inadmissible") to the U.S., while certain fraudulent acts can make you inadmissible.
+Having fraud on your record can be a problem if you're a foreign national trying to get a visa to come to the United States.
+That's because to get a U.S. visa, you must be "admissible" (or not "inadmissible") to the U.S., while certain fraudulent acts can make you inadmissible.

 What exactly is fraud in the criminal sense?
-A fraud crimes involves:
+A fraud crime involves:

 The first is if you committed only one crime of moral turpitude, you were under age 18 at the time, and it was more than five years before the date you're applying for the visa.

 The second is called the "petty offense exception."
 It will help you only if you committed just one crime of moral turpitude, the maximum penalty possible for that crime was a year or less, and you weren't sentenced to more than six months in jail or prison.